utsav0/daily-dev-tips/src/pages/posts/pointer-events-explained.md

   - javascript
 ---

-In much of my code, you've seen the use of `pointer-events: none .` I've mentioned it is because we only want JavaScript to go off on the main element, but let's explain a bit better.
+In much of my code, you've seen the use of `pointer-events: none .` I've mentioned it because we only want JavaScript to go off on the main element, but let's explain it better.

 ## HTML Structure